mcorbin/kvert/README.md

   restartPolicy: Always
 ```

-Thank to the readers we are able to customise our manifest.
+Thank to the readers we are able to customize our manifest.
 We could for example use variables and the profile to have variation between environment, kubernetes clusters...

 ## Profile